wrightmat/wrightmat.github.io/obsidian/dnd/locations/City of Brass.md

 The bazaars within this district offer the most diverse array of high-quality goods.
 Many craftsmen and traders are found in the Pyraculum, as well as artisans of many races.

-- Dir al-Nasr Bazaar
+- Dir al-Nasar, where the dao named Vakees works.
-- Edible Bazaar, a bazaar within the district that specialized in fruits and vegetables.[4]
+- Edible Bazaar, a bazaar within the district that specializes in fruits and vegetables.
-- Hayyat Suq, a clothier and tailor establishment within the district.[4]
+- Hayyat Suq, a clothier and tailor establishment within the district.
-- Marabout Suq, a bazaar within the district where one could find preachers, books, and holy items.[4]
+- Marabout Suq, a bazaar within the district where one could find preachers, books, and holy items.
-- Marakish Bazaar, a bazaar within the district that was dedicated to dealing in leather goods.[4]
+- Marakish Bazaar, a bazaar within the district that was dedicated to dealing in leather goods.
-- Mehara Bazaar, a bazaar within the district that specialized in camels and crafting saddles.[4]
+- Mehara Bazaar, a bazaar within the district that specialized in camels and crafting saddles.
 - Qahwa Suq, a bazaar within the district where one could find beans, coffee, and spices.

-### Iskalat

-In this district are the public docks, primarily used for interplanar vessels.
-It is a lively district with a multitude of races from across the planes and is dotted with inns and taverns.